ibexa/documentation-developer/docs/search/criteria_reference/shipment_identifier_criterion.md

 # Shipment Identifier Criterion

-The `IdentifierCriterion` Search Criterion searches for shipments based on the shipment identifier.
+The `Identifier` Search Criterion searches for shipments based on the shipment identifier.

 ## Arguments